Gkxd/Jenga/README.md

 - Andrew R McHugh

 ## Credit
-*Trophy Icon*: winner by Juan Pablo Bravo from the Noun Project
+*Trophy Icon*: winner by Juan Pablo Bravo from the Noun Project*Open Hand*: Hand by Herbert Spencer from the Noun Project *Closed Hand*: Fist by Herbert Spencer from the Noun Project